DancingPhoenix88/rendering-tutorials/README.txt

     Basic:
         Without shadow, each mesh is rendered as an isolated object.
         Unity supports soft shadow which is a filtering technique to simulate penumbra.
-        There are many ways to compute real-time shadows, Unity uses the most popular way - shadow mapping.
+        There are many ways to compute realtime shadows, Unity uses the most popular way - shadow mapping.
     Shadow Mapping:
         When shadow enabled, many passes are needed to render shadows (each light needs a separated pass) -> expensive.
         Use Frame Debugger to see result after each pass: